EXHIBITIONS (SOLO)

 2012 - Nathan Cummings Foundation: Caribe Now!
 (NYC)

-2011 - El Museo Del Barrio: Voces y Visiones: Works from the Permanent Collection (NYC)
+2010 - El Museo Del Barrio: Voces y Visiones; Works from the Permanent Collection (NYC)

 2010 - Museo Las Américas: VII Bienal Internacional de Fotografía de Puerto Rico (Puerto Rico)

-2009 - Clemente Soto Velez Cultural Center: Visions of Puerto Rico - group show (NYC)
+2009 - Clemente Soto Velez Cultural Center: Visions of Puerto Rico (NYC)

 Smithsonian National Portrait Gallery, Washington, D.C.